 b) have taken place.

 c) Periodic presentation of faculty research (or other work) during both semesters, to which majors and non-majors will be invited.

-The focus of the thesis is a subject of the student’s choice, confirmed by the advisor.
-Students should select their topics early in order to begin investigation of the subject, and to secure the thesis advisor of their choice.
+The focus of the thesis is a subject of the student’s choice, confirmed by the adviser.
+Students should select their topics early in order to begin investigation of the subject, and to secure the thesis adviser of their choice.